lucasvrs/RadioTest/docs/README.md

 ![img.png](images/json.png)

 The simulation should be able to display different types of radios.
 Therefore, a json file was used as simple "database" to provide an easy to read interface between computer and user.
-Moreover, it is extandable.
+Moreover, it is easy extandable.

 ![img.png](images/app.png)

+As shown above, the ui is kept simple because of the small dimension of the overall task.
+While the MainView shows the selected radio, the user can change the volume and the frequency through the inspector.
+In the bottom left hand corner one can see the log for the current run.